worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 After moving, we invoke Kaboom's [`resolve()`](https://kaboomjs.com/#solid) method, which is necessary to determine collisions with solid objects.
 This will become relevant later on, when we create our asteroids.

-Right now, we need to create the `pointAt()` function.
+Now we need to create the `pointAt()` function.
 Before we jump into the code, let's think about the problem.
 Our movement can be drawn as an angled line on a plane, and its X and Y coordinates as horizontal and vertical lines connected to it, giving us a right-angled triangle.

 ![Triangle](/images/tutorials/23-asteroids-kaboom/triangle.png)

 We know the values of the triangle's angles: one is 90 degrees, and the other two are equal to `player.angle`.
-The length of the triangle's hypotenuse (the red line in the diagram above) is `player.speed`: this is the *distance* our ship will be travelling.
+The length of the triangle's hypotenuse (the red line in the diagram above) is `player.speed`: this is the *distance* our ship will be traveling.

 We now need to calculate the lengths of the other two sides to get the X and Y values for our movement vector.
 We can do this using [the trigonometric sine and cosine functions](https://www2.clarku.edu/faculty/djoyce/trig/formulas.html), like so: